Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 - PEView: Shows useful summary information about the portable executable(s), including compile time and imports
 - Dependency Walker: For showing imports
 - RegShot: for taking a snapshot before starting execution
+- monitors the processes running on a system
 - Process Monitor: Monitoring tool for Windows to monitor certain registry, file system, network, process, and thread activity.
 - Process Explorer: Windows task manager that was run when performing dynamic analysis to help in provision of valuable insight into the processes      currently running on a system.
 You can use Process Explorer to list active processes, DLLs loaded by a process,various process properties, and overall system information.
 You can also use it to kill a process, log out users, and launch and validate processes.